Frillas/Inception/USER_DOC.md

 /home/aroullea/data/mariadb
 ```

-- Create .env file, you can find an exemple in the root of this repository.
-- Place it in /srcs
+- Create .env file, (an example is provided at the root of the repository) and place it in the /srcs directory.

 All credentials are stored in the .env and the file must be placed next to the docker-compose.yml file.
 - Typical variable include: